 If you’ve landed on this blog post, chances are you understand how social media can impact your company’s bottom line.
 If you’re not convinced, these four reasons to take social media marketing seriously should do the trick.

 At the end of the day, it’s your customers and your employees who matter most to your construction business.
-And with users spending an average of 2 hours and 24 minutes on social media every day, you’ll want to make sure the messages your share on these platforms are aligned with your marketing strategy.
+And with users spending an average of 145 minutes of social media each day, you’ll want to make sure the messages your share on these platforms are aligned with your marketing strategy.

-If you’re carrying out an effective marketing strategy, then you already know which audience groups you’ll want to prioritize through social media.
-Choose your social media channels accordingly, and map out your content ahead of time to ensure your messaging is tailored to the appropriate targets.
+If you’re carrying out an effective marketing strategy, you already know which audience groups you’ll want to prioritize through social media.
+Choose your social media channels accordingly, and map out your content ahead of time to ensure your message is tailored to the appropriate targets.

 The format you use to deliver your message matters more than you might think.
 If the visual nature of the construction industry isn’t reason enough to incorporate photos, videos, and infographics that align with your brand, know that social media posts with images and video consistently generate more engagement than text alone.

-Which media outlets, thought leaders or partner organizations are reaching the same audiences you want to target?
+Which media outlets, thought leaders or partner organizations reach the exact audiences you want to target?
 How can these influencers help you boost your brand?
-If you need some suggestions, look no further - we’ve compiled some suggestions for you already.

 Following construction influencers can:

 The time and money you spend at events will go that much further when you engage with other attendees on social media.
-Send your go-to photographers or videographers so they can share the footage in real-time on Twitter, and post photos along with your top five insights on LinkedIn’s publishing platform.
+Send your go-to photographers or videographers so they can share the footage in real-time on Facebook and Instagram and post photos along with your top five insights on LinkedIn’s publishing platform.
 And of course, don’t forget to tag participating organizations.